mantoufan/yzhanModal/README.md

 # yzhanModal
-A jQuery plugin to show a modal dialog with support for iframe
+A jQuery plugin to show a modal dialog with support for iframes